fymotools/Fymo-tool/README.md

 # Fymo Tools

-Fymo Tools ek all-in-one website hai jismein 30 se zyada free online tools available hain.
+Fimo Tools is an all-in-one website with over 30 free online tools available.
-Yeh tools multiple categories mein divide kiye gaye hain:
+These tools are divided into multiple categories:

 - Health & Wellness Tools
 - Writing & Blog Tools